exercism/v3/docs/concept-exercises.md

 ## Style Guidelines

-When writing documentation and errata for Concept Exercises, please consult the [Concept Exercise style guide][concept-exercise-style-guide.md] (and any language-specific style guides if applicable).
+When writing documentation and supporting Markdown files for Concept Exercises, please consult the [Concept Exercise style guide][concept-exercise-style-guide.md] (and any language-specific style guides if applicable).

 ## Exercise Structure